AnanyaMMenon/Leaf-Me-Alone-Game/README.md

 - `leaf/` — Leaf Me Alone game (HTML + JS).
 - `catnap/` — Pawc-Man / Cozy Cat game (HTML + JS).
 - `Assets/` — Images and gifs used across the games.

+> Note: this project is wrapped with Electron for a desktop app experience.
+Use `npm start` to launch the Electron shell locally.

 ## Cute features